Akash1020/order-management-demo/README.md

 #### Pre-requisites

-You will need a java runtime (prefably 7) along with maven 3 to run this demo.
+You will need a java runtime (preferably 7) along with maven 3 to run this demo.
 You will need to be comfortable installing and starting Cassandra and DSE (hadoop and solr nodes included).

 ### Schema Setup